LCC Disability Club brings awareness

 Editor in Chief

-Out of all minority groups, people with disabilities make up over 20 percent of the overall population in American, and are considered the largest minority group in America.
+Out of all minority groups, people with disabilities make up over 20 percent of the overall population in America, and are considered the largest minority group in America.
 Somehow, however, they seem to have no place in today’s society.

 They are often not seen, celebrated or heard, but instead hidden, ignored and dehumanized.